oasanusi/oasanusi/README.md

       <b>Data Scientist | Geoenvironmental Engineer | Researcher | Technical Communicator | Educator</b>
   </p>

 #### Apart from being a Data scientist with a PhD in Geoenvironmental Engineering.
 I am a highly motivated researcher and technical communicator who love to learn new technologies and skills.
 I enjoy analyzing huge datasets in order to identify vital details that might be helpful for decision makers.
-I have expertise in python, data cleaning, visualizations and machine/deep learning, and consistently learn new things to get up to date in data analytics.
+I have expertise in python, R, data cleaning, visualizations and machine/deep learning, and consistently learn new things to get up to date in data analytics.
 ---

 ### 🛠️🌐**Skills and Tools:**